zorinayu/RUBRIC/README.md

-# RUBRIC: A Unified Benchmark and Adversarial Filtering Toolkit for Imbalanced Classification
+# RUBRIC: A Unified Benchmark and Filtering Toolkit for Imbalanced Classification

 ## What is RUBRIC?

 RUBRIC is a standardized, extensible benchmark and reference implementation for imbalanced classification.
 It provides:

 - A unified training/evaluation pipeline and fair baselines
-- A generator-agnostic adversarial filtering add-on (ADV) that works with many oversamplers
+- A generator-agnostic filtering add-on (RUBRIC) that works with many oversamplers
 - Reproducible experiments, consistent metrics (ROC-AUC, PR-AUC, F1-Macro), and comparison reports

 ## Overview